mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/Airgapped.md

 Prerequisites:

-1. Have 1 Free instance running Enterprise edition with 10,000 users running as an airgapped instance
+1. Have 1 Free instance running Enterprise edition with 10,000 users running as an Air-gapped instance
 2. Have 1 admin account.

 Steps: